 The vestibular system includes parts of the inner ear and brain that are affected by movement.
-While it is a system all of us have, unless you have vestibular system dysfunction as a child, teen, adult, or older adult, you likely have little knowledge about the intricacies of this system.
+While it is a system all of us have, unless you have vestibular system dysfunction as a child, teen, or adult, you likely have little knowledge about the intricacies of this system.

 When occupational therapists talk about the sensory systems, most parents have never heard of the vestibular system, and yet it is a critical system because it affects development in other areas.

 The receptors are located in the inner ear and are activated by the fluid in the ear canals moving as you move.
 When you go upside down, for example, the fluid in your ear canals give your central nervous system information about your body's position in space.

-If you're a child who is processing vestibular information appropriately, you are able to move with control, balance and (relative) safety.
+If you're a child who is processing vestibular information appropriately, you are able to move with control, balance, and (relative) safety.
 You feel comfortable jumping, climbing, swinging, and taking calculated risks in your play because your vestibular sense is providing accurate information about where your body is in space.

 If you're a child who is demonstrating difficulty with processing vestibular information, you're not as confident as the child mentioned above.
 You may be under- or over-responsive to movement which will impact your overall activity.
 If you're under-responsive to vestibular input, you may be able to tolerate a lot of movement before it registers, therefore your body may be in constant motion.

-Both of these children can present as uncoordinated, and likely demonstrate ocular motor difficulties as well.
+Both of these children can present as uncoordinated and likely demonstrate ocular motor difficulties as well.
 The vestibular and visual systems work together when our central nervous systems are in accordance.
 Vestibular dysfunction can also manifest with difficulties tracking, focusing, and smoothly looking between two objects (saccades).